 The minimum capital required to incorporate a limited liability company (GmbH) amounts to EUR 25,000 and EUR 50,000 for a public limited company (AG).
 With regard to business partnerships, the law does not require a minimum capital.

 General meetings can be held at any time by the shareholders.
-The shareholders need not to attend in person and meetings can also be held by telephone conference or by similar means if the articles of association allow this.
+The shareholders need not attend in person and meetings can also be held by telephone conference or by similar means if the articles of association allow this.
 The legal regulations and the articles of association set out the procedure that must be followed to convene and hold general meetings.
 If these are not adhered to, this can lead to the nullity or at the very least contestability of any shareholder resolutions subsequently passed.
 For certain shareholder resolutions, the simple majority vote of the shareholders is not sufficient, instead qualified majorities are required.
 This process can also be set out in detail in the articles of association.
-The law generally provides that ordinary general meetings should be held by incorporated companies at least once a year, during which the respective annual financial statements may be adopted and the result distribution decided upon.
+The law generally provides that ordinary general meeting should be held by incorporated companies at least once a year, during which the respective annual financial statements may be adopted, and the result distribution decided upon.

 Every company must have at least one director.
-The law stipulates that for business partnerships in general, all partners are jointly authorised to represent and manage the company.
+The law stipulates that for business partnerships in general, all partners are jointly authorized to represent and manage the company.
 In limited partnerships, the partner who is personally liable is entitled to manage the partnership solely, however this can be modified in the articles of association.